---

 }

-• Create a preview route matcher
+4. **Create a `preview` route matcher**

-This route matcher tells SvelteKit when to fetch draft content and dynamically render a page during content previews.
-It matches routes prefixed with /preview (e.g. /preview/about).
+This [route matcher](https://svelte.dev/docs/kit/advanced-routing#Matching) tells SvelteKit when to fetch draft content and dynamically render a page during content previews.
+It matches routes prefixed with `/preview` (e.g. `/preview/about`).

-Create a file at src/params/preview.ts with the following contents.
+Create a file at `src/params/preview.ts` with the following contents.

 export function match(param) {